liamg/peridot/docs/index.markdown

 nav_order: 1
 ---

 Peridot is a CLI utility that provides user environment management for Linux/OSX.
-Think Terraform for your dotfiles and local setup that can be applied across your machines, regardless of differences in distro, window manager etc.
+Think Terraform for your dotfiles.

 ![demo](https://github.com/liamg/peridot/tree/master/demo.gif)